smolijar/gitwiki-thesis/src/analysis/use-case.md

   1. Read operations (`clone`, `fetch`, `pull` etc.)
   1. Write operations (`push` and its variations)

-  If the user is not authenticated and tries to access any repository (including the public ones)^[Necessity of this restriction has been discussed earlier in section _User access_], operation is not permitted.
+  If the user is not authenticated and tries to access any repository (including the public ones)^[Necessity of this restriction has been discussed earlier in the section _User access_], operation is not permitted.

 - UC-2 **Sign in**